 Swivels For Float Fishing

-The swivel helps to keep line out of the line.
-Sometimes the line will twist during line retrieval.
-This way, you prevent undesirable tangling of the line, which can lead to line weakening.
+Sometimes the line will twists during line retrieval.
+The swivel prevents undesirable tangling of the line, which can lead to line weakening.

 The Best Floats For Rivers